 N.B If you have reason to think you may be allergic to bee venom, you should carry an Epipen

-I often stroke the bumblebees (male and female) in my garden, or pick them up from pavements and roads to put them in safer places and none of these bees have ever stung me.
+I often stroke bumblebees (male and female) in my garden, or pick them up from pavements and roads to put them in safer places.
+None of these bees have ever stung me.